ENOCKact/Linear-regression/LRM.md

 ![](LRM_files/figure-gfm/unnamed-chunk-18-1.png)<!-- -->

-From the pattern shown by the boxplot above ,as engine size goes up the prices also increases on average.
+From the pattern shown by the boxplot above,as engine size goes up the prices also increase on average.

-  - Relaionship between variables
+  - Relationship between variables

 <!-- end list -->